estojoverde/OpenSourceCoronavirusProjects/README.md

+# Disclaimer
+Forked repository for archiving and documentation purposes.
+Dont use it.

 # OpenSourceCoronavirusProjects
 This is a directory and tech tree of collected open source research and technologies aimed at preventing the coronavirus COVID-19 pandemic
 ***********************************************************************************************************************************************************************